robwoolley/mash/README.md

 # Contributing

-Any contribution that you make to this repository will be under the [Apache 2.0 License](LICENSE-2.0.txt), unless explicitly stated otherwise.
+Any contribution that you make to this repository will be under the [Apache 2.0 License](LICENSE), unless explicitly stated otherwise.

 Contributors must sign-off each commit by adding a `Signed-off-by: ...` line to commit messages to certify that they have the right to submit the code they are contributing to the project according to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

 # License

 The source code for this project is under the Apache 2.0 license.
-Text for the license can be found in the LICENSE-2.0.txt file in the project top level directory.
+Text for the license can be found in the LICENSE file in the project top level directory.
 Dependencies may be under different licenses.